shijiew97/PGQR/README.md

 In order to sucessfully run the PGQR model, we need to pre-install and confirm the following environments on your local machine.
 Moreover, there are several R packages that need to be installed beforehand.

 #### _A_.
 Python, Pytorch and CUDA environment
 The main code for implementing PGQR is in `Python` while simulation and data generation is coded in `R`.
 The partial monotonic neural networks (PMNN) is constructed by the __Pytorch__ library.
-We strongly recommend using `CUDA` (GPU-based tool) to train PGQR, as this which can accelerate the runtime a lot more than using `CPU`.
+We strongly recommend using `CUDA` (GPU-based tool) to train PGQR, which can accelerate the runtime a lot more than using `CPU`.
 - __Python__ 3.7 or above
 - __[Pytroch](https://pytorch.org/)__ 1.11.0 or above
 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above